Tibsun75/kodi-omega-snap/README.md

 ## Build Instructions

 The `Build-Kodi-Omega.bash` script automates the compilation of Kodi Omega from source.
-Follow these steps:
+Follow these steps with Ubuntu 24.04:

 1. Navigate to your home directory and execute:
    ```bash